 The specialisation has a focus on strengthening your technical qualifications with selected practically oriented disciplines.

-In addition to common courses, the specialisation covers disciplines such as AI-based decisions, project risk, contracts, supply chain, energy and climate change and sustainability.
+In addition to common courses, the specialisation covers disciplines such as AI-based decisions, project risk, economics of energy, energy transition and energy technologies, investments, contracts, supply chain, climate change and sustainability.

 Career prospects